Purpose of the Course

 Benefits of Attending

-- The difference between apps, eBooks and online products and how to select the right one
+- The methods available and how to choose the right one (sea, air, road or rail)

-- What HTML5 is and when to use it
+- What documentation is required and (where appropriate) how to complete it

 Feedback for this Course

-This is a full day course which will be provided online, 10am-5pm (UK time).
+This is a full day course + travel.

-The full discounted rates apply to BIC members only.
+Discounted rates apply to BIC members only.
 Not sure if your organisation is a BIC member?
-Check our members list here.
+Check our members list.

-Alternative Payment Option: If you would prefer BIC to invoice your organisation directly, please contact firstname.lastname@example.org.
+Alternative Payment Option: If you would prefer BIC to invoice your organisation directly, please contact us.
 Please note that this process will incur a £25.00 administration fee.